-This recipe is specially for Bread Bakers.
-September 2017 host Wendy Kiik decided theme of International bread.
+This recipe is especially for Bread Bakers.
+September 2017 host Wendy Kiik decided the theme of International bread.
 I knew what would I be baking.
-World is full of flatbread lovers.
-Almost every region has its own style of flat bread.
+The world is full of flatbread lovers.
+Almost every region has its own style of flatbread.
 For example, Focaccia and Pizza are popular Italian flatbread, whereas Amritsari Kulcha is popular in India.
-Similarly, Pita bread is a popular flatbread from Middle East and Mediterranean cuisines.
+Similarly, Pita bread is a popular flatbread from the Middle East and Mediterranean cuisines.

 How to make Pita Bread

 Traditional homemade pita bread is round bread and has a pocket in the middle.
 While baking the bread in the oven, the steam puffs up the dough.
 This separates the top and bottom layers of the pita bread.
 If you cut the bread into two halves, it forms a pocket on each half portion of the bread.

 The pocket makes the baked pita bread a perfect bread to make pita bread sandwich.
 This is one primary reason for growing recipes for pita bread sandwiches.
 You can find more than a dozen pita bread filling recipes for sandwiches.
 The pocket sandwich style reminds me of my signature recipe of aloo tikki burger.
 And how can I forget my favorite Stromboli Bread where my favorite mushrooms and spinach is sandwiched in the bread and baked thereafter.

 There are many theories and many statements on the nutritional values of Pita bread.
 Don’t hedge, Pita bread is as good as any other bread.
 It all depends on the type of flour you use.
 The more you use whole grain, the better the nutritional value will be of your bread.
 Remember, the type of flour does not change the calories intake.

 Those who follow veganism can eat this Vegan Pita bread.
 This pita bread ingredient does not include any animal product hence, completely vegan.